 Dr. Catrien Notermans, Radboud University

-Catrien Notermans is an assistant professor at the anthropology and development studies department.
-She is an anthropologist and long term LOVA member.
+Catrien Notermans is an assistant professor in the anthropology and development studies department.
+She is an anthropologist and a long term LOVA member.
 She has broad expertise in topics of religious mobility: pilgrimage, migration, family dynamics and transnational kin networks, and did post-doctoral research on child fosterage and motherhood in Cameroon.
 Based on her most recent research on gender, nature and material religion in urban and rural India, she will speak on the topic of nonhuman motherhood and human-nonhuman entanglements during our Winter School.